PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 13:57:26
+Last updated: 2024-04-08 13:58:33
-Random Quote: I'm going to tell you something curious about prisons.
-You're never alone.
-But you always have the feeling that you are. - Don Neto
+Random Quote: Oh, this dress is totally going to get me laid on my wedding night. - Lily Aldrin